 What is Google Flights?

-Unlike many other popular websites that aggregate flight data, such as Expedia or Orbitz, Google Flights is a flight search tool—not an online travel agency (OTA).
+Unlike many other popular websites that aggregate flight data, such as Expedia or Orbitz, Google Flight Search is a flight search tool—not an online travel agency (OTA).
 This means it’s not reselling an airline’s flights to consumers; instead, it’s just giving you pricing info and presenting you with a list of options you can use to book.

 While that extra step may sound like a hassle, it can actually be a good thing.
 OTAs sometimes charge more than you’d pay if you were booking directly through an airline (see the price differential between Lufthansa/United and the other options in the screenshot above?).
 Google Flights displays the lowest prices to book, no matter if they’re through an OTA or through an airline itself, which lets you easily compare them.

-A Step-by-Step Guide to Finding Flights with Google Flights
+A Step-by-Step Guide to Using Google Flights

 Step 1: Enter your basic flight criteria

-To get your search started, you’ll want to enter all the basics: origin, destination, dates, class of service, number of passengers and whether you’ll be embarking on a round-trip, one-way or multi-city itinerary.
+To get your search started, you’ll want to enter all the basics: origin, destination, travel dates, class of service, number of passengers and whether you’ll be embarking on a round-trip, one-way or multi-city itinerary.

 Hit the search button, and results will begin to populate.
 It may take a minute or so for the engine to finish searching, so don’t panic if what you’re looking for doesn’t show up right away.